-Where the matter is determined as a low level concern then the Head Teacher and DoHR will agree on an appropriate course of action in line with the appropriate Trust Policy
+Where the matter is determined as a low level concern then the Headteacher and HR team will agree on an appropriate course of action in line with the appropriate Trust policy

-Allegation Meets Harm Threshold
+Allegation Meets Harm Threshold If it is agreed that the matter meets

 If it is agreed that the matter meets harm threshold, then the LADO must be contacted without delay.

-Agree at this stage whether the Head Teacher or Director of Human Resources will contact LADO
+Agree at this stage whether the Headteacher or Director of HR will contact LADO.